Chapter 15 - Evaluation of the Ataxic Patient

 There are several very specific gait disturbances associated with weakness.
 For example, weakness of the hip girdle muscles causes the pelvis to shift toward the side of weakness when walking.
 When the hip girdle weakness is bilateral the gait is described as "waddling."
 A foot-drop will cause the patient lift that leg higher, and the gait disturbance is called a “steppage” gait.
 Weakness of the quadriceps muscles will cause the patient to swing the affected leg forward and lock the knee at the time of heel-strike in order to prevent the leg from collapsing.

 Extrapyramidal system.
 Extrapyramidal disorders, such as Parkinson disease, commonly affect gait.
 In the case of Parkinson disease, patients tend to have rigidity with slowed movements.
 They have slowed or delayed postural corrections when they are bumped off balance.
 Curiously, they tend to walk with a narrow base of support, which is counterintuitive.
 Most of the other causes of extrapyramidal gait disturbance result in some broadening of the base of support.
-Some of these other conditions produce this tone is more limitations and vertical gaze.
+Some of these other conditions also produce dystonia or limitations of vertical gaze.
 Additionally, there may be other abnormal movements at rest.
-He should be sought during the exam.
+These signs and symptoms are usually detected by carful observation during the exam.

 15-1.
 What systems are important to normal, safe ambulation?